 I’ve gone over many of the pros and cons that come with serrated survival knives, but how do they fare when used to do necessary survival skills?
 In the next few sections, I’ll take a quick look at some of the most common survival skills and how serrated knives handle each.

-Make sure to check out this articleOpens in a new tab. if you’re interested in some more interesting and practical ways to use your survival knife in the wilderness.
+Make sure to check out this article if you’re interested in some more interesting and practical ways to use your survival knife in the wilderness.

 Carving with a Serrated Knife Blade